Alabama Newspaper Editor Who Called For The ‘Klan To Ride Again’ Is Replaced By African-American Woman

 “We’ll get the hemp ropes out, loop them over a tall limb and hang all of them,” Sutton told the newspaper.

-Sutton also doubled down when asked about the violent history of the Ku Klux Klan, especially in Alabama where the group carried out lynchings and firebombings aimed at the black community.
+Sutton also doubled down when asked about the violent history of the Ku Klux Klan, especially in Alabama, where the group carried out lynchings and firebombings aimed at the black community.

 “The Klan wasn’t violent until they needed to be,” Sutton said.